super-okay/spotify-test/README.md

 # Testing Spotify API

 ## Auth
-I'm using the Client Credentials auth flow outlined here: https://developer.spotify.com/documentation/general/guides/authorization/client-credentials/.
+I'm using the [Client Credentials](https://developer.spotify.com/documentation/general/guides/authorization/client-credentials/) auth flow.
 This requires making a post request to Spotify's token endpoint using the client ID and client secret key to get a bearer token.
 This process is outlined in the `get_bearer()` method in `run.py`.

 ## Main Request